knetikmedia/knetikcloud-csharp-net20-client/docs/CampaignsApi.md

 <a name="createcampaigntemplate"></a>
 # **CreateCampaignTemplate**
-> ModelTemplateResource CreateCampaignTemplate (ModelTemplateResource campaignTemplateResource)
+> TemplateResource CreateCampaignTemplate (TemplateResource campaignTemplateResource)

 Create a campaign template